30 roof types infographic

 9. Cross-Hipped Roof

 Cross_Hipped_RoofCross-hipped roofs (or cross-hip) are some of the most popular variations of the standard hip roof design, which can be thought of as two hip roofs joined together at a right angle.
-These are most often laid over buildings that are in a T or L shape.
+These are most often laid over buildings in a T or L shape.
 Cross-hipped roofs come with two intersecting hip sections that run perpendicular to one another.
 The seam forms the cross-hipped roof, and the two sections meet at the end, forming a valley.

 cross hipped roof examples